convox/docs/docs/example-apps/rails.md

 ### [Dockerfile](https://github.com/convox-examples/rails/blob/master/Dockerfile)

-Starting from the [ruby:2.6.4](https://hub.docker.com/_/ruby/) image, the `Dockerfile` defines the steps necessary to turn the application code into an image that is ready to run.
+Starting from the [ruby:3.2](https://hub.docker.com/_/ruby/) image, the `Dockerfile` defines the steps necessary to turn the application code into an image that is ready to run.

 This `Dockerfile` has 3 steps and they are executed in a particular order to take advantage of Docker's build caching behavior.

-1. `bundle install` and `yarn install` are run to install dependencies after copying just the files needed to run these commands.
+1. `bundle install` and `yarn install` are run to install dependencies after copying the files needed to run these commands.
 This will ensure that the output these commands are cached unless one of these files changes.

 2. The application source is copied over.
 These files will change frequently so this step of the build will very rarely be cached.